federicodematteis/ECAL-work/README.md

 # Plotting
 We will use only EE datas for now.
-Trading the path of @Brusale I used the EE_2D_Fitting.py script for evaluating the parameters of fit_func2 on iRing25.npy and to plot several fit-function and bias.
+Trading the path of @brusale I used the EE_2D_Fitting.py script for evaluating the parameters of fit_func2 on iRing<num>.npy and to plot several fit-function and bias.
 With the same script is possible to test the model found for one iRing on other iRings.

 # Expected Performance
-For evaluating Transparency correction's effect on the trigger efficiency @Brusale used TurnOnCurve.py wich fills three different hist: real transp. datas, corrected transp. data and Ideal efficiency (the step function).
+For evaluating Transparency correction's effect on the trigger efficiency @Brusale used TurnOnCurve.cxx wich fills three different hist: real transp. datas, corrected transp. data and Ideal efficiency (the step function).
-The main focus was to have a starting point: TurnOnCurve for real Transparency datas, and a target: the step function, using parameters found with EE_2D_Fitting on some iRings
+(another script is used to convert iRing<num>.npy into .txt files: GetData.py making them readable for the cxx script) The main focus was to have a starting point: TurnOnCurve for real Transparency datas, and a target: the step function, using parameters found with EE_2D_Fitting on some iRings

 # Machine Learning
-the aim of the current work : Transparency predictions with a DNN regression.
+The aim of the current work : Transparency predictions (for a single fill) with a DNN regression.